 🌿 Ingredients

 You only need 2 ingredients to make this recipe.
 Water and tea bags - that's it!
-You can use black tea, fruit tea, or green tea.
+You can use any type of tea, including black, fruit, or green.
+You can also use loose leaf tea leaves.

-Another option is to do this in the house.
-Heat the water on the stove or in the microwave until hot but not boiling.
-Then place the tea bags in the water for an hour or two.
+Heat 2 cups of water in a medium saucepan on the stove (or use the microwave) until hot but not boiling.
+Then place 12 tea bags in the hot water for an hour or two.
 Once they've steeped for awhile, remove the bags and give them a gentle squeeze.
 Pour the concentrate into a glass jar, screw on the lid, and store in the fridge.

 🍋 Variations